 - The model was developed by Nobel laureate William Sharpe in 1970 and states that every individual investment comprises of two kinds of risk:

 Systematic risk – This is a Risk which is inherent to the entire market or a market segment.
 This type of risk is both unpredictable and non-diversifiable in nature.

 Unsystematic risk – This is a Risk which is inherent to a specific company or industry.
 This risk can be reduced through diversification.
 Thus,

 Total Risk = Systematic risk + Unsystematic risk

 Therefore, when calculating the expected or appropriate return, the systematic risk is what an investor should focus upon.

-So, CAPM evolved as a way to measure the undiversifiable or systematic risk of a stock or portfolio of stocks.
+So, capital asset pricing model (CAPM) evolved as a way to measure the undiversifiable or systematic risk of a stock or portfolio of stocks.
 The model assumes that investors hold fully diversified portfolio and thus wants a return that compensates them for bearing the systematic risk, rather than the total risk.

 Thus, the concept of Beta (β) is central to this model, as it measures the systematic risk of a stock.

 It explains the relationship between the expected return on assets, particularly stocks where the systematic risk is involved.
 It is widely used by corporate and financial managers in their attempt to calculate realistic and useful cost of equity.